typeintandem/tandem/release_scripts/README.md

 bot.
 Contact the Tandem maintainers for access.

 ## Usage
-The only script you'll need to run is the `tandem_release.sh` script It takes in the type of plugin to build, and the path to (a clone of) the plugin repository as arguments.
+The only script you'll need to run is the `tandem_release.sh` script.
+It takes in the type of plugin to build, and the path to (a clone of) the plugin repository as arguments.